lzto/afl-proxy/README.md

 Notice
 ----------------------
-This repo is incompleted and depreciated
+This repo is incomplete and depreciated

 For full code, please refer to: https://github.com/yiluwusbu/DEVFUZZ